reppners/ngx-drag-drop/README.md

     // conditionally disable the dropzone
     dndDisableIf: boolean;

-    // if draggables that were not started
+    // if draggables that are not [dndDraggable] are allowed to be dropped
-    // from [dndDraggable] are allowed to be dropped
+    // set to true if dragged text, images or files should be handled
     dndAllowExternal: boolean;

     // if its a horizontal list this influences how the placeholder position